henryhoo/git-for-begineers-with-real-example/git/git-minimal-tutorial.md

 We will create a new file _learnGit_ folder and add it as first commit in Git

+- `echo` append some text contents to a file
 - `git status` command to check current status of the folder, we will see our new file under untracked files
 - `git add` command to start tracking the new file, this means any change to this file will be recorded in Git
 - `git commit` command to make our first commit, which includes our changes to the new file.